convox/convox/docs/guides/load-balancing.md

 * `tcp://1.2.3.4:5001`
 * `tcp://1.2.3.4:5002`

-> Note that Convox will not configure SSL termination for ports on a custom load balancer.
+> Note that Convox will not configure SSL termination for ports on a custom [Balancer](../reference/app/primitives/balancer.md).

 ## Hybrid Load Balancing